kidexx/kellermeister-dashboard/README.md

-# kellermeister-dashboard
+# Kellermeister-Dashboard
-Dashboard for the Kellermeister App
+Dashboard for exported data from the Kellermeister App

 Dashboard to visualize data on a small website.
 The data can be exported from the app https://keller-meister.blogspot.com/ and then imported on this website.